SpinGo/op-rabbit/README.md

 ```
 #### Consuming from existing queues
-If the queue already exists and doesn't match the expected configuration, silent failures are possible.
-In this case, use `Queue.passive`:
+If the queue already exists and doesn't match the expected configuration, topic subscription will fail.
+To bind to an externally configured queue use `Queue.passive`:

 ```scala
   channel(qos = 3) {